AmirrezaRamesh/turtle-bot3/README.md

 this github README is only to document the extra details & correction that we encountred along the way, not a full document. thank you!

-## overveiw
-- robot: turtlebot3
-- model: waffle pi
-- SBC: raspberry pi 3 (16 GB micro SD, 1 GB RAM)
-- control board : OpenCR 1.0
-- Lidar : LDS-1.0
-- network : local enviroment
-- server : ubuntu server 22.04 LTS
-- client : ubuntu desktop 22.04 LTS
-- ROS distro : ROS2 Humble
-- assemble status : already assmembled

 ## steps
 let's reveiw the steps that I did accourding to e-manual :
-- burn the image of ubuntu server on microSD using Pi Imager (check TB 1)
+- burn the image of ubuntu server on microSD using Pi Imager
 - put the microSD in raspbery pi and turn on the power of OpenCR which is connected to RPi
 - let the ubuntu server boot and login using `ubuntu` as both username and password
 - cd to `/etc/netplan/` direcotory and modify the .yaml file using `vim` to connect to internet